TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

         ..  card-footer:: :ref:`Add your site package with composer <t3sitepackage:extension-installation>`
             :button-style: btn btn-secondary stretched-link

-    ..  card:: :ref:`Main menu <t3sitepackage:main-menu-creation>`

-        We introduce the main menu, explain how we build up a menu processor with TypoScript and how we can output the menu with Fluid.
-        We introduce the so called "Debug ViewHelper".

-        ..  card-footer:: :ref:`Learn to create & output a menu <t3sitepackage:main-menu-creation>`
-            :button-style: btn btn-secondary stretched-link

-    ..  card:: :ref:`Content mapping <t3sitepackage:content-mapping>`

-        Here we explain the purpose of backend layouts.
-Additionally we introduce the DatabaseQueryProcessor which is used to render content from a special "colPos" previously defined in the backend layout.
-        We use Fluid to output content from a specific colPos.
-By this we get to know the cObject ViewHelper.

-        ..  card-footer:: :ref:`See how to use a backend layout <t3sitepackage:content-mapping>`
-            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Summary <t3sitepackage:summary>`

         In this chapter we sum up the steps that we did after we have gone